6 Tips for a Happy, Healthy Holiday with Diabetes

 1. Timing of Meals

-Throughout the holidays you may find yourself heading to family feasts or parties at odd times.
-For example, holiday dinners can be served at 3 or 4pm.
-Plan in advance for how you will handle making changes if your meal does not align with your regular meal schedule.
-If you take insulin injections or a pill that lowers blood sugar, you may need to have a snack at your regular meal time to prevent a low blood sugar reaction.
-Speak to your diabetes care provider before the holidays so you can best plan for how to handle meal time changes throughout the holiday season.
+Throughout the holidays, you may find yourself eating at family dinners or parties outside your usual mealtimes.
+For example, holiday dinners are sometimes served at 3:00 or 4:00 p.m.
+Plan for how you will handle making changes if the meal does not align with your regular schedule.
+If you take insulin or another medication that lowers blood glucose, you should try to check your blood glucose levels more often.
+A change in the timing of the meal may affect your blood glucose.
+For example, you may need to bring a snack to prevent low blood glucose (hypoglycemia) if the meal is served late.
+Speak to your health care provider before the holidays about how to handle changes to your typical eating times throughout the holiday season.

-Many traditional foods served during the holidays tend to be high in carbohydrates.
-For example, traditional holiday fare includes mashed potatoes, sweet potatoes, stuffing, dinner rolls, cranberry sauce, pumpkin pie, and other desserts.
+Many foods served during the holidays tend to be high in carbohydrates, like mashed potatoes, sweet potatoes, stuffing, dinner rolls, cranberry sauce, pumpkin pie, and other desserts or treats.
 Remember, you don’t have to sample everything that is offered.
-Focus on dishes that are more “special” or that you only have this time of year.
-For example, mashed potatoes or a dinner roll might be things you’ll eat any time of year; skipping those can make room for your Aunt’s famous sweet potato casserole or a slice of pumpkin pie.
+Focus on dishes that are more special to you or that you only have this time of year.
+For example, mashed potatoes or a dinner roll might be things you’ll eat any time of year, so skipping those can make room for your aunt’s famous sweet potato casserole or a slice of pumpkin pie.

 Wishing you and your family a happy, healthy holiday season!